modern-magic/grm/.github/CONTRIBUTING.md

 - In windows, you need install `GCC` to your local environment.
 And then find you installed directory and can fork `mingw32-make.exe` and rename it as `make.exe`.
 Then you can use make command.

+> Why my Makefile execution error

+- Before you run `make` in your shell.
+You need check your local environment already has `upx`.
+If you're winodows user you should need install extra [wixtools](https://wixtoolset.org/).

 > Why i use makefile can't generator msi?

 - Unfortunately, We try to use wix in linux system.
 But it can't support the new syntax.
 So we only allowed build msi with windows system.